 1. Adopt, Don’t Shop

 Adopting from shelters reduces the demand for breeding, preventing overpopulation and minimizing the resources used by puppy mills and breeders.
-Each adoption helps address the overpopulation crisis in shelters, where many are euthanized due to lack of space.
+Each adoption helps address the overpopulation crisis in shelters, where many animals are euthanized due to lack of space.

 2. Choose Sustainable Pet Food